 Protecting All the Victims of Domestic Violence

-By Matt Bershadker, President & CEO, ASPCA; and Rep. Katherine Clark (D-MA)
+By Matt Bershadker, ASPCA CEO; and Rep. Katherine Clark (D-MA)

 In America, one out of four women experiences domestic violence in her lifetime, and a woman is abused every nine seconds.
 Many of these women survive by courageously leaving their homes and finding safety in area shelters.
 But for some, the decision to save their own lives becomes much more difficult when pets are involved.